-In estimating the relations of the French Revolution to other countries, the language of Burke was much more moderate than it afterwards became.
-He admitted fully that the English party which sympathised with the Revolution was a small one, and one of the best known passages in the 'Reflections' is that contrasting the half-dozen grasshoppers which make the field ring with their importunate clink, with the herds of great cattle that chew the cud in silence under the shelter of the British Oak.
-He maintained, however, that the beginnings of disorder were very lately even more feeble in France.
+1 I infer this not only from the silence of Burke, but also from his statement that 'the general circulation of property, and in particular the mutual convertibility of land into money, and of money into land,' was less in France than in England.
+In another passage of his Reflections he says that the comparative wealth of France was not only much inferior to ring with their importunate clink, with the herds of great cattle that chew the cud in silence under the shelter of the British He maintained, however, that the beginnings of disorder were very lately even more feeble in France.
 The world was in the presence of 'a revolution of sentiments, manners, and moral opinions,' and such a revolution could not be confined to one country.
 'France has always more or less influenced manners in England; and when your fountain is choked up, the stream will not run long and not run clear with us, or perhaps with any nation.'
 'Of all things Wisdom is the most terrified with epidemical fanaticism, because of all enemies it is that against which she is the least able to furnish any kind of resource.'
 It was idle to say that French affairs did not concern Englishmen, when they were steadily and persistently held up as a model.
 Nor was this a merely spontaneous and unforced admiration.
 One of the characteristic features of the new French fanaticism was its proselytising spirit.
-'They have societies to cabal and correspond at home and abroad, for the propagation of their tenets.
-The Republic of Berne, one of the happiest, the most prosperous, and the best governed countries upon earth, is one of the great objects at the destruction of which they aim.
-I am told they have in some measure succeeded in sowing there the seeds of discontent.
-1 They are busy throughout Germany; Spain and Italy have not been untried.
+'They have societies to cabal and correspond at home and abroad, for the propagation of their The Republic of Berne, one of the happiest, the most prosperous, and the best governed countries upon earth, is one of the great objects at the destruction of which they aim.
+I am told they have in some measure succeeded in sowing there the seeds of discontent.1 They are busy throughout Germany; Spain and Italy have not been untried.
 England is not left out of the comprehensive scheme of their malignant charity, and in England we find those who stretch out their arms to them.'

-The abstract I have now given of the contents of the 'Reflections on the French Revolution' has extended to considerable, and I fear somewhat tedious, length, but it is not, I think, disproportioned to its historical importance.
+The abstract I have now given of the contents of the 'Peflections on the French Revolution' has extended to considerable, and I fear somewhat tedious, length, but it is not, I think, disproportioned to its historical importance.
 'The first considerable check,' wrote the French writer Dumont, 'that was given to the general enthusiasm in the cause of the Revolution, came from the famous publication of Burke; when he attacked, himself entirely alone, the gigantic force of the Assembly, and represented these new legislators, in the midst of all their power and glory, as maniacs who could only destroy everything and produce nothing.'
 Very few books have ever combined so remarkably the wide and rapid popularity of a successful political pamphlet with the enduring influence of a standard political treatise.
 With the doubtful exception of Swift's 'Conduct of the Allies,' it had probably a greater immediate effect on political opinion than any other English work of the eighteenth century.
 With the exception of 'The Wealth of Nations,' no other English book of the eighteenth century has so deeply and permanently influenced the modes of thought of serious political thinkers.
 Within the year of its publication about 19,000 copies were sold in England and about 13,000 in France, and the number of English copies sold soon rose to 30,000.
 It became the main topic of conversation in every political circle, and it rarely failed to produce violent feelings either of admiration or dislike.